 NATO CR is a platform and data centre enabling NATO to conduct its largest cyber defence exercises and training, such as the Cyber Coalition and the Coalition Warrior Interoperability exercise (CWIX).
 CR14 is proud of the opportunity to serve the development of NATO’s capacity in this area since 2014 and to support Allies in achieving better preparedness for cyber-attacks.

-Our mission is to explore the art of cybersecurity which might sometimes extend beyond the limits of unclassified.
+Our mission is to explore the art of cyber defence which might sometimes extend beyond the limits of the unclassified.